Redsnap/Redsnap/README.md

 - 👋 Hi, I’m @Redsnap
-- 👀 I’m interested in... mechanical designing, CAD, python, product designing, and Machnine Learning.
+- 👀 I’m interested in...
+Product Design, Optimization, Coding, and ML.
-- 🌱 I’m currently learning...
-Blender.
+- 🌱 I’m always learning and improving.
 - 💞️ I’m looking to collaborate on...
 CAD designs, product development, and product designing
 - 📫 How to reach me ... prasadadiga03@gmail.com